Manan-dev/SER-Adversary/README.md

 ### Running the code
 ---
-All code is contained within the notebook.
+All code is contained within `main.ipynb`.
 The dataset is also included in this repo.
 Any dependencies that are needed can be uncommented and downloaded within the notebook.